Collaborative search on the plane without communication: Lower Bounds

 For every integer $i\leq \log T/2$, set

 Fix an integer $i$ in $[1,\log T/2]$, and consider $B(D_i)$, the ball of radius $D_i$ around the source node.
-We now deal with the case where the algorithm is executed by $k_i$ agents.
-For every subset $S$ of nodes in $B(D_i)$, let $\chi(S)$ be the random variable indicating the number of nodes in $S$ that were visited by at least one of the $k_i$ agents by time $2T$.
-(We write $\chi(u)$ for $\chi(\{u\})$.)
+We consider now the case where the algorithm is executed with $k_i$ agents.
+For every set $S\subseteq B(D_i)$, let $\chi(S)$ be the random variable indicating the number of nodes in $S$ that were visited by at least one of the $k_i$ agents by time $2T$.
+(For a singleton node $u$, we write $\chi(u)$ for $\chi(\{u\})$.)

-Note that $k_i\leq D_i$ and, therefore, for each node $u\in B(D_i)$ the expected time to visit $u$ is at most $f(D_i,k_i)\leq{D_i^2\phi(k_i)}/{k_i}= T$.
+Note that $k_i\leq D_i$, and therefore, for each node $u\in B(D_i)$, the expected time to visit $u$ is at most $f(D_i,k_i)\leq{D_i^2\phi(k_i)}/{k_i}= T$.
 Thus, by Markov's inequality, the probability that $u$ is visited by time $2T$ is at least $1/2$, i.e.,~$\mathbf{Pr}(\chi(u)= 1)\geq 1/2$.
 Hence, $\mathbf{E}(\chi(u))\geq 1/2$.

-Now consider an integer $i$ in $[2,\log T/2]$ and set $S_i\coloneqq B(D_i)\setminus B(D_{i-1})$.
+Now consider an integer $i$ in $[2,\log T/2]$, and set $S_i=B(D_i)\setminus B(D_{i-1})$.
 By linearity of expectation, $\mathbf{E}(\chi(S_i))=\sum_{u\in S_i} \mathbf{E}(\chi(u))\geq |S_i|/2$.
 Consequently, by time $2T$, the expected number of nodes in $S_i$ that an agent visits is